 Sports legal issues arise in a variety of arenas.
 When most people think of sports law, they think of professional athletes, expensive contracts, and large-scale infrastructure projects, like sports stadiums.
-The reality, however, is that sports law can also be applicable to people who play sports recreationally as adults, who participate in school sports, who attend sporting events as fans or in a professional capacity, and people who participate in sports journalism.
+The reality, however, is that sports law can also be applicable to people who play sports recreationally in local Seattle communities as adults, who participate in school sports, who attend sporting events as fans or in a professional capacity, and people who participate in sports journalism.

 Sports law can overlap with many areas of substantive law that governs the rights and obligations of individuals and collective bodies, including:

 - Contract law

 - Copyright law

 - Insurance law

 Many sports law cases have ended up in front of the U.S. Supreme Court, or as issues in other high courts.
 And sports legal matters are not just reported in the sports section or on sports shows, but are often front page, leading headline material for major news organizations.

 Paul Schneiderman is available as a consultant and interview subject on sports law.
 Paul has commented on a wide range of sports legal issues on radio and tv networks.

 Paul has unique insights on sports law as an attorney, analyzing sports legal issues as both an interview subject, sports radio show host, and lifelong sports fan.
 Though never a top athlete, Paul played sports of all kinds as a kid.
 He grew up really enjoying his local Seattle teams, including the Sonics, Mariners, Seahawks, UW Huskies, and Sounders.